Sign variation, the Grassmannian, and total positivity: Defining amplituhedra and Grassmann polytopes

 Let $k,n,r\in\mathbb{N}$ with $n\ge k,r$, and let $Z:\mathbb{R}^n\to\mathbb{R}^r$ be a linear map, which we also regard as an $r\times n$ matrix.
 Arkani-Hamed and Trnka \cite{arkani-hamed_trnka} consider the map $\Gr_{k,n}^{\ge 0}\to\Gr_{k,r}$ induced by $Z$ on the totally nonnegative Grassmannian.
-In the case that $k\le r$ and all $r\times r$ minors of $Z$ are positive, they call the image of this map a {\itshape (tree) amplituhedron}, and use it calculate scattering amplitudes in $\mathcal{N} = 4$ supersymmetric Yang-Mills theory (taking $r := k+4$).
-One reason they require that $k\le r$ and $Z$ has positive $r\times r$ minors is to guarantee that the amplituhedron map $\Gr_{k,n}^{\ge 0}\to\Gr_{k,r}$ induced by $Z$ is well-defined, i.e.\ that $Z(V)$ has dimension $k$ for all $V\in\Gr_{k,n}^{\ge 0}$.
-As a more general sufficient condition for this map to be well-defined, Lam \cite{lam} requires that the row span of $Z$ has a subspace which is in $\Gr_{k,n}^{>0}$.
+Explicitly, if $X$ is a $k\times n$ matrix whose row span is $V\in\Gr_{k,n}^{\ge 0}$, then $Z(V)$ is the row span of the $k\times r$ matrix $XZ^T$.
+In the case that $k\le r$ and all $r\times r$ minors of $Z$ are positive, Arkani-Hamed and Trnka call the image of this map a {\itshape (tree) amplituhedron}, and use it to calculate scattering amplitudes in $\mathcal{N} = 4$ supersymmetric Yang-Mills theory (taking $r := k+4$).
+One motivation they provide for requiring that $k\le r$ and $Z$ have positive $r\times r$ minors is to guarantee that the map $\Gr_{k,n}^{\ge 0}\to\Gr_{k,r}$ induced by $Z$ is well defined, i.e.\ that $Z(V)$ has dimension $k$ for all $V\in\Gr_{k,n}^{\ge 0}$.
+As a more general sufficient condition for this map to be well defined, Lam \cite{lam} requires that the row span of $Z$ has a $k$-dimensional subspace which is totally positive.
 (It is not obvious that Arkani-Hamed and Trnka's condition is indeed a special case of Lam's; see Section 15.1 of \cite{lam}.)
-In this section we give (\cref{amplituhedron_map}) a necessary and sufficient condition for the amplituhedron map to be well-defined, in terms of sign variation; we are able to translate this into a condition on the maximal minors of $Z$ using the results of \cref{sec_sign_changes}.
+In the case that the map $\Gr_{k,n}^{\ge 0}\to\Gr_{k,r}$ induced by $Z$ is well defined, Lam calls the image a {\itshape (full) Grassmann polytope}, since in the case $k = 1$ Grassmann polytopes are precisely polytopes in the projective space $\Gr_{1,r} = \mathbb{P}^{r-1}$ (and the amplituhedra are projective {\itshape cyclic polytopes}).
+In this section we give (\cref{amplituhedron_map}) a necessary and sufficient condition for the map $\Gr_{k,n}^{\ge 0}\to\Gr_{k,r}$ to be well defined, in terms of sign variation; we are able to translate this into a condition on the maximal minors of $Z$ using the results of \cref{sec_sign_changes}.
 As a consequence, we recover Arkani-Hamed and Trnka's and Lam's sufficient conditions.
-To be thorough, we also determine when the map $\Gr_{k,n}^{>0}\to\Gr_{k,r}$ induced by $Z$ on the totally positive Grassmannian is well-defined (\cref{amplituhedron_map_2}).
+To be thorough, we similarly determine when the map $\Gr_{k,n}^{>0}\to\Gr_{k,r}$ induced by $Z$ on the totally positive Grassmannian is well defined (\cref{amplituhedron_map_2}).

 \begin{lem} Let $v\in\mathbb{R}^n\setminus\{0\}$ and $k\le n$. \\ (i) There exists an element of $\Gr_{k,n}^{\ge 0}$ containing $v$ iff $\var(v)\le k-1$. \\ (ii) There exists an element of $\Gr_{k,n}^{>0}$ containing $v$ iff $\overline{\var}(v)\le k-1$. \end{lem}